-Juggling homeschooling was hard enough, but when I had to add in work, managing chores, chronic runny noses, ear infections, throat infections, and unfocused, hyperactive behavior, it really wreaked havoc in my life.
+Juggling homeschooling was hard enough, but when I had to add in work, managing chores, chronic runny noses, ear infections, throat infections, and unfocused, hyperactive behavior, it wreaked havoc in my life.

 Healthy Meal Planning Tips for Busy Moms